godaddy/node-priam/README.md

 The `suppressDebugLog` option allows you to disable debug logging of CQL for an individual query.
 This is useful for queries that may contain sensitive data that you do not wish to show up in debug logs.

-When using the [cassandra-driver](https://github.com/datastax/nodejs-driver) driver, [hinted parameters](http://www.datastax.com/drivers/nodejs/1.0/types.js.html#line28) are supported.
+[hinted parameters](http://www.datastax.com/drivers/nodejs/1.0/types.js.html#line28) are supported.
 Instead of the driver inferring the data type, it can be explicitly specified by using a [specially formatted object](http://www.datastax.com/documentation/developer/nodejs-driver/1.0/nodejs-driver/reference/nodejs2Cql3Datatypes.html).
 Similar to consistencies, data types are exposed via the `<instance>.dataType` object.
-*Other than type `uuid`, parameter hints will be ignored when using the [helenus](https://github.com/simplereach/helenus) driver.*

 There is also a `param(value [object], type [string])` helper method for creating hinted parameters, as shown below: